Posted by Ian Carrier, Partner

 You would have thought that with such high stakes, the precautions around concussion would be intense.
 In theory they are, but the reality is often very different.
 Referees and medical professionals come under pressure to keep games moving and players demand to be allowed back on the pitch; each making pragmatic decisions about concussion on the field that bit more difficult.

-Unfortunately, there have been seven fatalities in rugby since the last Six Nations tournament concluded, four of them due to head injury.
+Unfortunately, Rugby has seen a number of fatalities in recent years due to head injury.
 With four of these fatalities occurring in France, the Fédération Française de Rugby has begun to look for ways to make the game safer.
-They have organised a meeting with World Rugby in March, rugby’s international governing body, to discuss the possibility of changing the rules on tackling.

 Ultimately, however, there is a demand for ever-stronger and heavier players, and, as Rennes coach Yann Moison pointed out in a recent BBC report: